yan-fung/react-weather-app/README.md

 - The app can only search for locations in the UK at the moment.

 ## Improvements & Further Development
-If I would have more time, I would like to add the following features and to my application:
+If I would have more time, I would like to add the following features to my application:
 - Making the application more repsonsive to different sizes of device.
 - Allowing users to check the weather in different cities outside of the UK.
 - Changing the UI design to make it more appealing and user-friendly.